MarlonMueller/edge-iot/README.md

 # Getting Started

-Before running the code contained in this repository, the following __prerequisites__ need to be fulfilled.
+Before running code contained in this repository, the following prerequisites need to be fulfilled.

+## Prerequisites

  Note that the abbreviations ESP, RPI and DEV correspond to the ones within [Hardware](#hardware).

 - For ESP and RPI, ensure that you have the necessary hardware for this project and that it is properly set up.